nachocaru/xaprb.com/content/blog/2008-10-16-join-opensql-camp-on-facebook.md

 tags:
   - Facebook
 ---
-There&#8217;s a [Facebook event for OpenSQL Camp][1].
+There's a [Facebook event for OpenSQL Camp][1].
 If you RSVP to it, your friends will find out, and that will help spread the word.

  [1]: http://www.facebook.com/event.php?eid=39923743618